 Chitwa had a cot ready for us when we arrived, but we used our own anyway – we recommend doing this for all places if you have your own portacot.

 Our housekeeper looked after Isla while we went on our six game drives and she was so good that we wanted to take her home with us!
 Isla was always happy (and smelled delicious) when we returned and Mandi even managed to get rid of a pesky rash that had been bothering Isla for a few days.
 Mandi bathed Isla during our evening drives so when we came back we just fed her and put her down to sleep virtually straight away.
-Overall we were really happy with the level of care offered to our baby during our stay and would not hesitate to recommend others to go on safari with their baby (incidentally we wrote a whole article about it)!
+Overall we were really happy with the level of care offered to our baby during our stay and would not hesitate to recommend others to go on safari with their baby (incidentally we wrote a whole article about going on safari with your baby)!

 Game viewing at Chitwa